MicrosoftDocs/defender-docs/articles/defender-for-cloud/exclude-machines-agentless-scanning.md

 # Exclude machines from agentless scanning

-[Agentless machine scanning](concept-agentless-data-collection.md) in Microsoft Defender for Cloud improves the security posture on machines connected to Defender for Cloud.
+[Agentless machine scanning](concept-agentless-data-collection.md) in Microsoft Defender for Cloud improves the security posture of machines connected to Defender for Cloud.
 Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.

-By default agentless scanning is turned on in a subscription for all supported machines when Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan is turned on.
+By default agentless scanning is turned on for all supported machines when Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan is enabled.

 In some circumstances, you might want to exclude machines from agentless scanning recommendations.
 You can do this using pre-existing environment tags.
-Exclude machines are then skipped during Defender for Cloud continuous machine discovery.
+Excluded machines are skipped during continuous machine discovery.

 ## Prerequisites

-- Defender for Servers Plan 2, or the Defender CSPM plan is turned on.
+- Defender for Servers Plan 2, or Defender CSPM.
-- Agentless scanning is enabled in the plan.
+- Agentless scanning enabled in the plan.

 ## Exclude machines